-The programme has a marked international dimension with European law being an important focus.
+The Master of Laws at KU Leuven has a marked international dimension with European law being an important focus.
 This is hardly surprising given KU Leuven's close proximity to the central EU institutions in Brussels.
 The programme taps into the knowledge and expertise of a large network of legal professionals who experience daily exposure to and professional contact with the European institutions.

 Given its philosophy grounded in European law, its highly skilled teachers and its openness to the study and practice of various types of law - not to mention, its close proximity to Brussels - the Leuven LLM offers significant added value for students seeking legal careers in Europe.

 More informationVisit official programme website

 - The Law of the World Trade Organization

 - European Company Law

 - EU Economic Law (Internal Market and Competition)

 - LL.M.
 Master Classes EU and Economic Law

 - LL.M.
 Master Classes EU and Financial Law

 - European Financial Regulation